pluscubed/matlog/README.md

 #### I can't see any logs!

 This problem typically shows up on custom ROMs.
-First off, try an alternative logging app, to verify that the problem is with your ROM and not CatLog.
+First off, try an alternative logging app, to verify that the problem is with your ROM and not MatLog.

 Next, see if your ROM offers system-wide settings to disable logging.
 Be sure to reboot after you change anything.